FY 2024 Cluster Budget Review - Presentation Slides Available (click here)!

 There are five Neighborhoods: the COMMONS (6 Clusters/959 residences); the LANDINGS (11 Clusters/1,399 residents); the OAKS (16 Clusters/1,221 residences); the PONDS (14 Clusters/1,096 residences); and the WOODS (18 Clusters/1,187 residences).

 Each Neighborhood has one Trustee and two Trustees are elected At-Large.
-The Trustees and Cluster Committees are elected by the community annually.
+The Trustees and Cluster Committees are elected by the community every two years.
 Note: All other Burke Centre committees and task forces are appointed by the Board on an as-needed basis.

 The Cluster is the basic building block of the Conservancy and the cornerstone of Burke Centre’s management structure.
-Both owners and renters in good standing are eligible to serve on cluster committees.Cluster committee representatives are elected by fellow cluster residents annually.
-Cluster reps may also be appointed to a cluster committee after the election if the elected cluster committee recommends the appointment to the Board of Trustees, or if there are less than three members elected to the existing cluster committee
+Both owners and renters in good standing are eligible to serve on cluster committees.Cluster committee representatives are elected by fellow cluster residents every two years.
+Cluster reps may also be appointed to a cluster committee after the election if the elected cluster committee recommends the appointment to the Board of Trustees, or if there are less than three members elected to the existing cluster committee.

 Representing the interests of the Cluster through representation on the Neighborhood Council and in other Conservancy fora, as appropriate.